cythaletheon/ChocolateBilbyApp/ChocolateBilbyConsumptionGuide.md

 <img src="ChocolateBilbyConsumptionGuide-figure/unnamed-chunk-1-1.png" title="plot of chunk unnamed-chunk-1" alt="plot of chunk unnamed-chunk-1" width="750px" height="450px" />

-Introducing
+The Chocolate Bilby Safe Consumption Calculator!
 ========================================================

-<large>The Chocolate Bilby Safe Consumption Calculator!</large>

 Using this revolutionary Mathematical Computation Application, you can determine how many Chocolate Bilbies you can safely consume!

+![The Chocolate Bilby Safe Consumption Calculator](screenshot.JPG)

 Simply enter your vital details, and Explore the Possibilities!

-![The Chocolate Bilby Safe Consumption Calculator](screenshot.JPG)

 Disclaimer
 ========================================================
-<small>Warning, not to be considered an accurate gauge of healthy eating habits, or to be used for any purpose except entertainment.</small>
+<small>Warning, Not to be considered an accurate gauge of healthy eating habits, or to be used for any purpose except entertainment.</small>